Billaferd/QuantumNexus/Card Creation Guidelines.md

 In Quantum Nexus, cards are allocated Domain Points from four domains: Technology, Magic, Psionics, and Divinity.

-Each card can have between 0 and 6 points across these domains, ensuring a balanced distribution with no domain exceeding 4 points.
+- **Total Domain Points**: Each card can have a **maximum of 6 Domain Points** in total.
+- **Individual Domain Limit**: No single domain can exceed **4 points**.
+- **Balanced Distribution**: Ensure a balanced distribution of points across the domains relevant to the card's theme and abilities.

-Domain Points represent how advanced a card is in a particular domain.
-Cards must allocate at least 1 point to any domain mentioned in their attributes, abilities, name, or description.
+- **Minimum Allocation**: Cards must allocate at least 1 point to any domain that is mentioned in their attributes, abilities, name, or description.

-Domains have a certain feel to them, as is described next.
+- **Domain Point Representation**: Domain Points represent the card's proficiency and thematic alignment with the respective domain.

+When creating cards, it's important to balance the Domain Points to reflect the card's capabilities and thematic elements without exceeding the maximum allowed points.

 ### Technology